The right to believe, to worship and witness

 In the town of Yelizovo, investigators have charged three people under Article 282.2, Part 1, all of whom are at liberty (though two are under travel restrictions).

 Investigative Committee officials led at least three searches of Jehovah's Witness homes on 19 August, accompanied by armed troops of the Kamchatka Region National Guard.
-They initially detained a total of 11 people, the jw-russia.org news website reported on 22 August, including one who is underage.
-After "many hours" of questioning, most were released, but investigators sent Vera Ivanovna Zolotova (born 1946), Snezhana Yevgenyeva Bazhenova (born 1977), and Bazhenova's husband Konstantin Aleksandrovich Bazhenov (born 1977) to a temporary detention centre.
+They initially detained a total of 11 people, Jehovah's Witnesses stated on 22 August, including one person who is under 18.
+After "many hours" of questioning, most were released, but investigators sent Vera Ivanovna Zolotova (born 20 October 1946), Snezhana Yevgenyeva Bazhenova (born 20 December 1977), and Bazhenova's husband Konstantin Aleksandrovich Bazhenov (born 24 July 1977) to a temporary detention centre.

 Bazhenova and Zolotova were released from the temporary detention centre on 21 August and investigators placed them under travel restrictions.